austinfinn/agora/README.md

         docker ps

-- Now create the build your images
+- Now build the app (this may take a few minutes)

         docker-compose build